Is your business ready to face the challenge of IoT?

 In recent times, there has been a real focus on bring-your-own-device (BYOD) strategies in the workplace.
-With greater number of employees wanting to use their own tablets, laptops and smartphones – it highlights the value of accounting for mobile security concerns and ensuring important business information is safe.
+With a greater number of employees wanting to use their own tablets, laptops, and smartphones – it highlights the value of accounting for mobile security concerns and ensuring important business information is safe.

 However, as the years progress, technology leaders foresee another challenge, this time related to the Internet of Things (IoT).
 Put simply, IoT refers to physical objects that feature an IP address and therefore can communicate and share data with other objects, devices and systems.
 Specifically, these objects weren’t made for this particular purpose, but we as society see value in knowing the data they collect.

 The number of IoT devices will surpass those with BYOD devices by more than three times by the year 2020.

 According to Gartner, the number of IoT devices will surpass those with BYOD devices by more than three times by the year 2020.